nathanmarianovsky/Matlab-Practice-Problems/Problem 1/README.md

 #Goals
 The point of this problem is to practice:
 - Writing a function
-- Understading the rand function
+- Understading the rand and round functions
 - Getting input from a user
 - Returning output to user